-Alexandria, VA, May 2, 2018 – In celebrating National Travel agent Day (May 2), the American Society of Travel Agents (ASTA) is shining a spotlight on dedicated professional travel professionals who connect travelers to the world by releasing 15 Things Your Travel agent Wants You To Know.
+Alexandria, VA, May 2, 2018 – In celebrating National Travel agent Day (May 2), the American Society of Travel Advisors (ASTA) is shining a spotlight on dedicated professional travel professionals who connect travelers to the world by releasing 15 Things Your Travel agent Wants You To Know.

 1) Our careers are based on knowing things, places and people, that you don’t know.

 We have spent most of our careers establishing and building relationships with our supplier and destination counterparts, so that our clients can enjoy exclusive access, VIP treatment and special amenities wherever and whenever they travel.
 In some cases these benefits are complementary to the traveler – just one more way travel agents provide superior value.
 (Amy McMurrey Precision Travel, a Virtuoso Agency)

 2) We know the value of your vacation time, and how to protect it.

 If you can’t afford to lose everything you’ve paid for your trip - say if you fall and break your leg two weeks before you are supposed to travel - you need to buy travel insurance.
 Being young and healthy doesn’t mean you don’t need insurance.
 And your U.S. health insurance may not offer medical coverage outside the U.S. Travel insurance is for unexpected emergencies, regardless of your age or health.
 (Helen Prochilo, Promal Vacations)